entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 ## Overview

 Amongst its many features, Kubernetes comes with a REST API for dozens of different resource types.
-Generally these API offer full Create/Retrieve/Update/Delete (CRUD) access to each of the resource types.
+Generally these APIs offer full Create/Retrieve/Update/Delete (CRUD) access to each of the resource types.
 We typically format these resources in YAML or JSON and use commandline tools such as `kubectl` or `oc` to manage them.
 Each of these resources has a clearly defined structure that is well documented in the [Kubernetes API](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/) .